5.1. Introduction to OpenOCD

 $SLAVE_TARGETNAME arp_examine

-Nuclei provides an affordable debugging solution for RISC-V CPUs:
+Nuclei provides an affordable debugging solution called DLink for Nuclei RISC-V CPUs:

 Supports both JTAG and cJTAG protocols